MyEtherWallet/MyEtherWallet/changelog/devop-3632.md

-* added mounted check for clear method
+* Added check for elements